MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-entra-id-explore.md

 - The **Client ID** of the app
 - The **Client Secret**, which is a requirement for Confidential Client Applications
-- The **Microsoft Entra ID Authority**, which includes your AAD tenant ID.
+- The **Microsoft Entra ID Authority**, which includes your Microsoft Entra tenant ID.

 In this sample, these values are read from the *authentication.properties* file using a properties reader in the *Config.java* file.